 The interaction between these requirements and dormancy is complex and may lead to different environmental requirements that avoid the dormancy of a seed.

-Sowing seeds in containers
+Sowing Seeds in Containers

 There are two general methods for germinating seeds.

-Sow seeds in a flat or germinating bed, through which seedlings are pricked-out then, transplanted into another flat with wider spacing or directly to an individual pot.
+1. Sowing seeds in a flat or germinating bed, through which seedlings are pricked-out then, transplanted into another flat with wider spacing or directly to an individual pot.

 2. Sowing seeds by placing them in to flats with the appropriate spacing or into individual pots.